Let’s say that a buyer came to you and offered you plenty of cash for your business that would give you total financial security…would you sell?

 If you’re ready for the sale of your company, but your business isn’t set, you run the high risk of dealing with the frustration of preparing your business for sale after you’ve already checked out mentally and are thinking about cool drinks on a warm sandy beach somewhere.

 You really need to ready your business for sale as soon as possible… long before you feel that you have to exit due to burnout, your health, the competition, or other outside pressures.
 A business succession plan allows you to be certain that you can leave your business on your own terms, while obtaining your financial goals and other exit needs.
-An exit plan will give you with flexibility, leverage, and negotiating power so that you can leave how you want and when you want.
+An exit plan will give you flexibility, leverage, and negotiating power so that you can leave how you want and when you want.

 In addition to frustration and added stress that a lack of planning causes, you may unintentionally “taint” the marketplace.
 It’s a common risk for business owners who jump the gun and try to sell their businesses before the operation is truly prepared to be sold.